csvsoundsystem/treasuryiojs/readme.md

 ## Test
 To test that it works in the browser, open [this page](test/index.html).
-You should see the database schema.
+You should see the first ten rows of of `t1`, Operating Cash Balance.

 To test that it works in node, run